Winter 2026Order now for delivery from week commencing 2nd February onwards.

 Recommended pollinators for Arthur Turner apple trees

 Arthur Turner is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Arthur Turner.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Scrumptious